NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

     - Any code descriptions with regex _'sarcoidosis|rheum|scler|lupus|sjogren|connective|granulomatosis|dermatomyositis|collagen|sjogren|hiv|myositis|polyarteritis|overlap'_ were classified as autoimmune-related ILD
     - Any codes with regex _'^J84($|\\.[189])'_ were classified as broad IPF
     - Any code descriptions with regex _'food|solids|essences|langerhans|alveolar and parietoalveolar conditions|external'_ or codes with regex _'^J9(8\\.[24]|9$)'_ were classified as other ILD
-    - No codes were given a classification of narrow IPF

 ## Ethnicity
 * **File:** [ethnicity-aurum_snomed_read_hes.txt](https://github.com/NHLI-Respiratory-Epi/Curation-Harmonisation/blob/main/codelists/ethnicity-aurum_snomed_read_hes.txt)